How many questions can be asked?

 How are the results of a polygraph test interpreted?

-The examiner analyzes the physiological responses recorded during the test with the help of the polygraph software, which has a complicated system of algorithms to determine whether there are indications of deception or sincerity in the answers to the relevant questions.
+The examiner analyses the physiological responses recorded during the test with the help of the polygraph software, which has a complicated system of algorithms to determine whether there are indications of deception or sincerity in the answers to the relevant questions.

 Can the results of a polygraph test be used as evidence in a trial?